jmhutchison/QGIS-Training-Manual/animal_health/exercise3.rst

    :align: center

 Our new layer is fitting nicely within the coastlines of South Sulawesi and your supervisor can easily see where the 15 kilometre buffers extend to.
-But is this the best depiction of a buffer zone for the data?
-Remember we realised the data points were recorded in the database as being in the centre of each village - in reality they are probably taken from somewhere else in the village.
+But is this the best buffer zone for the data?
+Remember the data suggests the cases are recorded in the database as being in the centre of each village - in reality they are probably taken from anywhere within the village boundary.
 This means our 15 kilometre buffers are not going to be as accurate as they might be.

 In the next section we will create the buffer using the village polygon layer and compare the two results.

 |basic| |TY| Buffering using the village polygon
 --------------------------------------------------------------------------------